And How to Use It to Block Over 80% of Internet Scan Traffic

 JA4TScan is available as a stand-alone tool here: https://github.com/FoxIO-LLC/ja4tscan

 GreyNoise is a service that turns Internet noise into intelligence.
 As such, they can correlate data, such as fingerprints, across internet scanners.
-Correlating JA4T across GreyNoise allows for the grouping of threat actors and tools.
+Correlating JA4+ across GreyNoise allows for the grouping of threat actors and tools.

-Let’s dive into JA4T, 29200_2–4–8–1–3_1424_7.
+For example, one of the top JA4T fingerprints observed on GreyNoise is 29200_2–4–8–1–3_1424_7.
 An options list of 2–4–8–1–3 indicates a Unix-based operating system and an MSS of 1424 indicates that these connections have 36 bytes of additional network overhead.
 This is possibly an unencrypted tunnel or proxy, as 36 bytes is not enough for additional encryption as would be seen in a VPN.
 GreyNoise is observing hundreds of source IPs with this JA4T fingerprint, however, all are within Tencent IP ranges and listening on port 22, with some listening on port 31401, which is Pi Node Crypto Miner.
 Given the MSS discrepancy, it’s possible that these source IPs are not actually the true source of the traffic but instead that traffic is being bounced through them.

 Pivoting on the JA4T with GreyNoise data, we can see this actor’s scanning priorities are primarily focused on SSH and alternative SSH ports: